sohel473/MariataHomes/README.md

 ### Note that this project was created for a university coursework and is not intended for commercial use.

+## Coursework PDF

+The coursework for this project can be found [here](https://github.com/sohel473/MariataHomes/blob/main/public/CourseWork_COMP1430_001287370.pdf).

 ## Features

 ### User Registration & Information Submission